Toomas Vitsut: Proposed banking reform

 As the Chairman of the City Council of Tallinn, Vitsut proposed to dissipate risks of the Estonian mortgage lenders by the government securities.
 According to Vitsut, Ginnie Mae in the US market would be a good example for Estonia.
 Estonia has only half of the GDP per capita of the US level, but the unemployment rate is comparable with US.
 The efforts of the Estonian economy lead this country to the real estate bubble in 2007, when Vitsut made his proposal.
 "Not every family is able to take a risky mortgage loan with high and unfixed interest rates and the state would guarantee mortgages for a lender through the national loan associations," Vitsut said.
 Vitsut emphasized that 33 million low income individuals in the US received government benefits to get their homes, which is not possible in ultra-liberal Estonia.
 This statement could not get the attention of the public, because it was made by a representative of the opposition.

-Controversy
+Balkan Star

 In February 2011 it was stated in Estonian TV program Pealtnägija (Spectator) that a ship Balkan Star, which belonged to Vitsut exported explosives to Mediterranean countries, including Libya.
 Vitsut did not deny the allegations.